edap/ofxLatheMesh/README.md

 ## Usage example

-A lathe primitive comes with its default, this minimal example is enough to have a lathe geometry in your scene.
+A lathe mesh comes with its default, this minimal example is enough to have a lathe geometry in your scene.

 ```cpp
 void ofApp::setup(){